 Better chance for credit card and loan approval.

 With a shaky credit history, you’ll probably avoid making new credit card or loan applications because you fear you’ll be turned down.
-Having an excellent credit score doesn’t guarantee approval – because lenders still consider other factors like your income and debt – but it does give you a very good probability of being approved.
+Having an excellent credit score doesn’t guarantee approval – because lenders still consider other factors like your income and debt – but it does give you a very good chance of being approved.
 When you decide to apply for a credit card or loan, you can do it with confidence.

 More negotiating power.

 With a good credit score, you can often negotiate a lower interest rate on your credit card or a new loan, just by referencing your good credit score.
 If you need more bargaining power, you can cite great offers you’ve received from other companies based on your credit score.
-However, if you have a low credit score, creditors typically won’t budge on loan terms and you may not have the ability to shop around.
+However, if you have a low credit score, creditors typically won’t budge on loan terms and you may not have the freedom to shop around.